adobe-apiplatform/umapi-client.py/README.md

 The exact structure of the `createEnterpriseID` parameter object is preserved.

-There is one important exception - when using the "add" or "remove" actions, which add/remove groups to/from the user account, `do()` will add the "product" wrapper.  (since, at the time of this writing, "product" is the only valid container for "add"/"remove" actions)
+There is one important exception - when using the "add" or "remove" actions, which add/remove groups to/from the user account, `do()` will add the "product" wrapper.

 Example: